react-navigation/react-navigation.github.io/versioned_docs/version-7.x/static-vs-dynamic.md

 ## Deep linking

 For deep links and dynamic links, the dynamic API requires a linking configuration that maps navigation structure to path patterns.
-In the static API, the paths can be generated based on the screen name and automatically by specifying `enabled: 'auto'`.
+In the static API, the paths can be generated automatically based on the screen name by specifying `enabled: 'auto'`.
 Custom path patterns can be defined on each screen's `linking` property:

 ```js title="Dynamic API"
 const linking = {